CZERTAINLY/CZERTAINLY-Helm-Charts/charts/auth-service/README.md

-# MS ADCS Connector - CZERTAINLY
+# Auth Service - CZERTAINLY

 > This repository is part of the commercial open-source project CZERTAINLY.
 You can find more information about the project at [CZERTAINLY](https://github.com/3KeyCompany/CZERTAINLY) repository, including the contribution guide.